 In a world where it’s never been easier for a customer to switch supplier, utility companies need to sit up and take notice of what consumers want from brands and suppliers.
 A study done by Echo Managed Services found that 38% of consumers in the UK regularly switch energy provider.
 The reasons stated include:

 - 61% due to price increases

 - 40% because they want to find a better deal

 - 33% because of poor customer service

-When you consider that according to the Digital Consumer Trends Index, consumers are willing to stay loyal to a company that communicates with personalised messaging, then a significant amount of churn can be avoided if utilities improve their personalised engagement with their customers.
+When you consider that according to the Digital Consumer Trends Index, consumers are willing to stay loyal to a company that communicates with personalized messaging, then a significant amount of churn can be avoided if utilities improve their personalized engagement with their customers.